jloperad/Note-taking-app/README.md

 ### Running the Application

-A script is provided to set up and run both the frontend and backend applications.
+A script is provided to set up and run both the frontend and backend applications.You can run the script by executing the following command in the root directory of the project, you can also use a git bash console:

 ```bash
 ./run.sh